tpoisot/DataSharingPaper/DataSharing-MS.md

 In molecular evolution, there exists a large number of databases (*GenBank*, *EMBL*, *SwissProt*, and many more) in which information can be retrieved.
-Such initatives value (and promote) a new type of scientific research: building-on and extending the raw material of others, it is now possible to identify new phenomenon or evaluate the generality of previously studied ones.
+Such initiatives value (and promote) a new type of scientific research: building-on and extending the raw material of others, it is now possible to identify new phenomenon or evaluate the generality of previously studied ones.
 The job of scientists relying on these databases is not to *make* data,